sm4561/Drug-Classification-Project/README.md

 ---

-##  Acknowledgement
+## 🏁 Acknowledgement

-This project was created as part of **Data Analytics Review Submission** at Galgotias University.
+This is Review 2 of the **Drug Classification Project**, focused on interactive dashboards, submitted as part of the **Data Analytics Evaluation** at Galgotias University under GUVI's review structure.

 Thanks for reviewing!
 — **Shubham Mishra**